-There are restrictions on the foreigners who conduct business in Thailand as per the FBA B.E.
+There are certain restrictions in place for foreigners who wish to run a business in Thailand according to the FBA B.E.
 2542 (1999).
-According to the different types of business, they are either barred from operating it or required to get a license or a certificate before they start their business.
+As per the different types of business, they are either barred from operating it or required to get a license or a certificate before they can start their business.
 The various business types are defined under three lists annexed to the FBA.
-As per the FBA, a “Foreigner” can be any natural person who does not possess nationality of Thailand; or any juristic person who is not registered in the country; or any juristic person who is registered in Thailand and has half or more than that of its capital shared by one of the above mentioned persons.
+As per the FBA, a “Foreigner” can be any natural person who does not possess the nationality of Thailand; or any juristic person who is not registered in the country; or any juristic person who is registered in Thailand and has half or more than that of its capital shared by one of the above-mentioned persons.

 The Business Lists under the Foreign Business Act are as follows: